 The following information has been furnished to the Company by the respective nominees for director.
 Each nominee has been principally engaged in the employment indicated for the last 5 years unless otherwise stated.
-The Board of Directors has designated Mr. Bruce M. Smith as a nominee for election as director for the Class A Common Stock.
-All other nominees are currently serving as directors of the Company.

 NOMINEES -- CLASS A COMMON STOCK

 TOM H. BARRETT -- Retired Chairman of the Board, President and Chief Executive Officer, The Goodyear Tire & Rubber Company -- rubber products.